Photos

 Mother: Constant Watkins

-Daniel married Elizabeth Jones in about 1775 in Prince Edward Co., Virginia.
+Daniel married Elizabeth Jones in about 1780, probably in Buckingham or Prince Edward Co., Virginia.
 She was born in about 1755 in Buckingham Co., Virginia.
 She died about 1840 in Christian Co., Kentucky.
 She is buried in the Harris-Fletcher Cemetery, Oak Grove, Christian Co., Kentucky.

 They had the following children: